wsowens/website/content/interviewing.md

 I was very anxious before my first "real" interview at Octant.[ref]Prior to that interview, my father loaned me this dog-eared, oddly typeset book called ["Interviewing: It's Your Big Deal"](https://www.amazon.com/Interviewing-Its-Your-Big-Deal/dp/1425946747/).
 While aimed more at middle management and other white collar work, I suspect a portion of this post is inspired by ideas I read there several years ago. [/ref]
 Fortunately, this led to my first "real" job there, where I got to take part in several dozen interviews across all areas of the company: software engineers, synthetic organic chemists, office managers, and so on.
-From the other side of the table, I learned that an effective interview essentially wants to learn three basic things:
+From the other side of the table, I learned that an effective interviewer essentially wants to learn three basic things:

 - Big Question 1: Are you who you say you are on your resume or CV?
 - Big Question 2: Will you meaningfully contribute to the team hiring you?